damian-lis/portfolio-website/README.md

 <br/>

-### 3.33.
-Description of the moveTitleComponent method (inside the handleFormSubmit method)
+<h3 id="form-movetitlecomponent-method">3.33.
+Description of the moveTitleComponent method (inside the handleFormSubmit method)</h3>

 The penultimate method that applies to animating a form component is the moveTitleComponent method, the calling example and implementation of which is shown below: